nagi1999a/obsidian-focus-plugin/README.md

 # Focus and Highlight
 A plugin for [obsidian](https://obsidian.md/) to focus on a specific paragraph in [Reading mode](https://help.obsidian.md/How+to/Read+and+edit+modes).

 ## Features
-- Focus on a specific heading and its children when clicking on headings.
+- Focus on a specific heading and its children when clicking on them.
 	- For now, focusing "only" on lists or other blocks is not supported.

 ![](demo.gif)